- What is the Skilled Worker visa?

 You can also undertake unpaid voluntary work in any sector.
 If you wish to work more than one job and it doesn’t fall under these categories then you will have to apply for another visa and have the organisation sponsor you.

-To be eligible, you will normally need to have a job offer with a salary of at least £30,000 or the “appropriate rate” for the job you are offered – whichever is higher.
+To be eligible for a Skilled Worker visa, you will normally need to have a job offer with a salary of at least £30,000 or the “appropriate rate” for the job you are offered – whichever is higher.

 The salary requirement may be lower if you are a graduate or are eligible for the starter salary rate.